-To simplify the presentation of aquatic habitat planning targets, aquatic habitats, as defined ecologically based on the National Aquatic habitats Inventory, were classified into three general categories: (1) tidal aquatic habitats, (2) freshwater aquatic habitats, and (3) riverine (or riparian) aquatic habitats.
-Three distinct types of aquatic habitat habitat targets were developed: (1) protection of existing aquatic habitat habitat, (2) enhancement of existing aquatic habitat habitat, and (3) restoration or creation of aquatic habitat habitat.
+To simplify the presentation of aquatic habitat planning targets, aquatic habitats, as defined ecologically based on the National Wetlands Inventory, were classified into two general categories: (1) tidal aquatic habitats, (2) freshwater/riverine aquatic habitats.
+Three distinct types of aquatic habitat targets were developed: (1) protection of existing aquatic habitat, (2) enhancement of existing aquatic habitat, and (3) restoration or creation of aquatic habitat.
 For the GLAC Region, the total aquatic habitat area to be benefited by protection, enhancement, restoration or creation is 12,000 acres.